About

 40 Frames is dedicated to preserving the art of 16mm filmmaking and exhibition.
 Co-founded by Alain LeTourneau and Pam Minty, 40 Frames advocates for the continued use of 16mm and super16 for production, and the preservation and exhibition of 16mm prints.

-Starting in 2000, 40 Frames began coordinating and hosting public screenings of 16mm films at a micro-cinema in Portland’s Central Eastside, as well as working in collaboration with other organizations and venues, including the Northwest Film Center, Portland State University, Portland Community College and Cinema Project.
+Starting in 2000, 40 Frames began coordinating and hosting public screenings of 16mm films at a micro-cinema in Portland’s Central Eastside, as well as working in collaboration with other organizations and venues, including the Northwest Film Center, Portland State University and Cinema Project.